bhawanihmh/infinispanjgruopclustering/README.md

-# infinispanjgruopclustering
-infinispan clustering using jgroup.
+# Infinispan clustering using jgroup

 For this tutorial you will need the following: